-Take a bowl of steaming hot porridge and top with chia seeds, chopped dates and apricots.
+Take a bowl of steaming hot porridge and top with some Naturya Chia Seeds, chopped dates and apricots.
 Not only will it taste delicious but it’ll give you an energy boost.

 To make yourself a healthy trail mix to snack on, you just need to combine 50g of mixed seeds, 50g dried cranberries and 25g of almonds with 3 tablespoons of Organic Coconut Nectar.

 Scatter on a baking tray and toast in your oven for five minutes.
 The hard part will be rationing yourself so you don’t eat too much in one sitting.

 Add chia seeds to give your salad an extra crunch